 Talent Benchmarking for Pricing Roles

-This article is about what that job should look like — and how to make sure the title, comp, and expectations all line up before the offer goes out.
+That question comes up constantly in our searches at Jennings, and it's not a failure of judgment.
+It's a failure of structure.
+Pricing roles live in a gray zone.
+They are hard to benchmark until the job is defined clearly.
+This article is about what that job should look like and how to make sure the title, comp, and expectations all line up before the offer goes out.

 Why Benchmarking Breaks Down So Often

-There’s no consistent path into pricing.
-Some come from FP&A. Some from sales ops.
+There's no consistent path into pricing.
+Some come from FP&A. Some from Sales Ops.
 Some from the field.
-That makes titles nearly meaningless — especially when scope varies wildly by industry and org structure.
+That makes titles nearly meaningless, especially when scope varies widely by industry and org structure.

-We’ve seen “Senior Analyst” mean $95K in one org and $140K in another — both accurate, because one was pulling weekly quote reports and the other was building segmentation logic and CPQ rules.
+I've seen "Senior Analyst" mean $95K in one org and $140K in another.
+Both were accurate, because one was pulling weekly quote reports and the other was building segmentation logic and CPQ rules.

 If the company doesn't clearly define what the role owns, what it influences, and how it integrates with other functions, no salary band or title structure will save it.